gosang/gosang.github.io/content/posts/dotnet/implementing-pagination-with-mongodb-csharp-driver-in-asp-dotnet-core.md

 - **Usability**: Returning large amounts of data in a single response can overwhelm the user interface.
 Pagination enhances user experience by showing data in smaller, manageable chunks.

 - **Scalability**: As datasets grow, pagination helps scale the system efficiently by controlling resource utilization.

+# Key Concepts of Pagination with MongoDB C\# Driver

+## 1. `skip`:

+The `skip` function is used to skip a certain number of records in a dataset.
+This is helpful when moving to subsequent pages.